Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/.github/pull_request_template.md

 - [ ] Built and ran the app
 - [ ] Tested your changes
 - [ ] Formated your code using Prettier
+- [ ] Added comments in hard-to-understand areas

 **Screenshots (optional)**
 Add screenshots here.